Astros vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Devers will look for his fifth straight game with a hit in this contest.
-In his last five games he is batting .476 with a double, three home runs, three walks and six RBI.
+- Devers hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .478 with a double, three home runs, two walks and six RBI.

 Devers Recent Games